 A diamond ring is a piece of jewelry with a metal band and a rock on top of it.
 But when a man buys that piece of jewelry and gets on one knee and says to the woman he loves, "Will you marry me..." that piece of jewelry becomes a diamond engagement ring.
 The meaning-the substance-of the ring has changed forever!
+It now means: love fidelity of the ring has changed forever!
 It now means: love, fidelity, children, to death do us part.
 Are these things real?
 Yes, of course!
 Can you see with your eyes they are real?
 No, you can't see them, but you know inside of you that these invisible realities are real!